Conker poisoning in dogs

 - Signs of restlessness, wobbliness and muscle tremors may also be seen.

-Poisoning is not the only risk – these large nuts could cause a blockage in your dog’s stomach.
+Poisoning is not the only risk – these large nuts could cause a blockage in your dog’s intestines.

 Although dogs love to forage when they’re out exploring, do keep a watchful eye on them when they’re around conkers.